webfuse-com/Labs/README.md

 }
 ```

+> Scripts support use of [ES import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) statements (`import`).
+> The shared script is loaded alongside the target script.
+It is recommended to not import from shared to target module.
+Instead, keep it for global scope (`window`) declarations if needed.

 ### Single File Components

 Labs introduces a lean single file component (SFC) interface.
 Every SFC is declared in its own file, which must be a direct child of a `/components` directory.
 A dedicated `/components` directory works for each asset directory – i.e. a target or the shared directory.
 An SFC's filename (without the extension) dictates the related tag name.
 A tag name is furthermore always prefixed (namespaced) with `sfc-`.